Tiny Earth Partner Instructors (TEPIs)

 2023-2024 Trainings:

-While our Network Expansion & Training Committee reviews applications on a rolling basis, we may not confirm participants until 6-8 weeks prior to a specific training date (typically earlier for face-to-face trainings).
+Our Network Expansion & Training Committee reviews applications on a rolling basis, and we aim to notify participants 6-8 weeks prior to a specific training date (typically earlier for face-to-face training).
 If you have questions or concerns about your application, please email us at tinyearth@wid.wisc.edu.

 Research Flow